gsoft-inc/wl-squide/docs/getting-started/default.md

 ## Guiding principles

-While developing the [API](/reference) of `@squide`, we kept a few guiding principles in mind.
+While developing the [API](/reference) of Squide, we kept a few guiding principles in mind.
 Those principles are not settled stones, you might want to diverge from them from time to time, but adhering to those will make your experience more enjoyable:

 - A module should always correspond to a subdomain of the application's business domain and should only export pages.